aspose-zip/Aspose.ZIP-Products/zip/net/compress/kml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your KML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="KML" readMoreLink="https://docs.fileformat.com/gis/kml/" >}}
-KML, (Keyhole Markup Language contains) geospatial information in XML notation.
-Files saved as KML can be opened in Geographic Information System (GIS) applications provided they support it.
-Many applications have started providing support for KML file format after it has been adopted as international standard.
-KML uses a tag-based structure with nested elements and attributes.
-All the tags are case-sensitive and the order of these tags, as per KML Reference, is important to follow.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->